 Providing you with the key skills required to give professional presentations, you’ll gain an awareness of the different techniques required for varying size audiences, the technologies available and the limitations.
 Through group working, you’ll develop skills in the preparation of material in a purely visual sense, for example poster, flyer and rolling presentation forms as well as gaining professional skills in the form of CV production and application preparation.
 You’ll have a one hour lecture per week for study of this module.

 Electrical Engineering Design Project - Renewables

 This module takes the form of a laboratory-based project which is performed in groups of either two or three students.
 The overall aim of the project is to design, build, test and document a renewable energy powered device with microcomputer control.
 The project exercises and develops skills in electrical and electronic design, energy system design, real-time software, presentation and group working.
-You’ll have one 2-hour lecture and one 1-hour lecture during the first week plus one three-hour laboratory session per week.
+You’ll have one two-hour lecture and one one-hour lecture during the first week plus one three-hour laboratory session per week.

 Mathematical Techniques for Electrical and Electronic Engineers

 The majority of the module is concerned with providing techniques for solving selected classes of ordinary differential equations (ODEs) relevant to the analysis of engineering topics.
 This module also provides the basic calculus to help analyse engineering problems in two- or three-dimensions and special solutions of partial differential equations relevant to engineering applications.
 You’ll have a one hour lecture and two hour workshop to study for this module.